 - to consider whether an employee who has taken a substantial amount of short-term intermittent absences is suffering from any underlying medical condition

 - to consider whether an employee might qualify to receive statutory sick pay (SSP) or benefits under a permanent health insurance (PHI) policy

 An employer may apply to see a report only if it has notified the employee concerned in writing that it intends to make the application.

-The employee must provide his or her explicit consent to the application being made.
+The employee must provide their explicit consent to the application being made.